 Often in our 40’s and 50’s we are so caught up in running our lives that we can be easily distracted and lose our balance.
 This can cause serious problems if we are not careful.
-On average, 1/10 adults had a serious fall in their 40’s and 50’s.
+On average, 1/10 adults have a serious fall in their 40’s and 50’s.

 The effects of a fall

-Over 300,000 older people per year are hospitalized from falls due to hip fractures—an injury that can compromise your mobility and prevent you from doing the things you love for months or sometimes years!
+Over 300,000 people per year are hospitalized from falls due to hip fractures—an injury that can compromise your mobility and prevent you from doing the things you love for months or sometimes years!

 Imagine having to put your work and family life on hold, just because you lost your balance in a precarious situation.